 What Meat Goes On An Italian Sub

 The star of any great Italian sub sandwich is the meat.
 My recipe calls for deli ham, salami, and pepperoni mainly because they are each very accessible meats anyone should be able to find at their grocer.
-There are a variety of different types of ham you can purchase, I am specifically talking about this type of processed deli ham (affiliate link).

 However, there is no reason you need to limit yourself to these three cuts of meat.
 My all-time favorite meat for Italian subs is capicola – a very flavorful dry cured cold cut.
 Mortadella would also be a great substitute for the ham.
 I like pairing at least one softer cut like mortadella or deli ham with chewier dry cured meats for the variation of texture it brings to the sandwich.

 You can get creative with the toppings as well, but tomatoes, thinly sliced onion, shredded lettuce, and sliced pepperoncini are a great place to start.
 Other ways to customize the sandwich includes black olives or even sweet peppers.